Grab a Lemon Peel To Make This Iconic Horse’s Neck Cocktail

 The Horse’s Neck cocktail—which gets its name from the long, spiral lemon peel twisted around the inside of the glass—was an Atlantic City favorite before Prohibition hit.
 Though this cooler found some love as a mocktail after the Volstead Act was passed, it was restored to its full, boozy glory in the years following repeal.
+Gather your finest lemon peels and dive in on making this classic drink.

 - 2 oz bourbon